 Nothing says the 4th of July like a BBQ with friends and family.
 We love to grill in the summer, even more so on holidays, and we’ve enjoyed everything from salmon and steaks to burgers and brats at our July 4th parties over the years.
 But these Grilled Italian Sausage Wraps stole the show last year.
 It’s pretty easy to understand why.
 Perfectly seasoned Italian sausages are an ideal match for the savory bruschetta topping.
 Roll everything in a flatbread and grill until just crispy.
 My favorite part?
 The flavors don’t get lost in some oversized bun.

-For those of you who like to do as much dinner prep ahead of time as possible, know that the tomato mixture can easily be made in advance.
-Even the sausages can be cooked before guests arrive if necessary.
-And since everyone always asks to help in the kitchen, put your friends and family to work with these Grilled Italian Sausage Wraps.
+Since everyone always asks to help in the kitchen, put your friends and family to work with these Grilled Italian Sausage Wraps.
 Set up an assembly line and give everyone a job: cut the flatbreads to size, add the grilled sausages, top with bruschetta tomato mixture, roll everything up and secure with toothpicks.
-A quick visit to the grill, these Grilled Italian Sausage Wraps are ready to eat.
+After a quick visit to the grill, these Grilled Italian Sausage Wraps are ready to eat.